wur-wsg/VIC/docs/Datasets/Datasets.md

 # VIC Input and Output Data Sets

-Here are some notable input and output data sets for VIC.
+Here are some notable input and output data sets for VIC and VIC-WUR.
 If you use these data sets, please cite the corresponding references.

 !!! note
     Some of the following datasets are formatted for earlier versions of VIC.
 Users should not expect that they are can be used with the current VIC version without modification.
 If you do modify one of these datasets for use with the current version of VIC, we would appreciate it if you alerted the VIC developers so we can update the publicly available dataset here.